 Newport Restoration Foundation holds one of the largest collections of period architecture owned by a single organization anywhere in the United States.

 Celebrate excellence in historic preservation efforts within the City of Newport, Rhode Island.

 Live amidst history by renting one of our many historic properties.

-NEWPORT, RI — A joint program of the Newport Restoration Foundation and the City of Newport, the annual Doris Duke Historic Preservation Awards encourages excellence in historic preservation within the City of Newport, Rhode Island by recognizing exemplary historic preservation building and landscape projects and historic preservation activities.
+Newport, RI — A joint program of the Newport Restoration Foundation and the City of Newport, the annual Doris Duke Preservation Awards encourages excellence in historic preservation within the community by recognizing exemplary historic preservation building and landscape projects and historic preservation activities.
 This year’s deadline for nominations is May 24, 2019.

-In 2019, this will be the 13th year the Newport Restoration Foundation is celebrating its 50th anniversary, as well as its 12th year holding the Doris Duke Preservation Awards, and the organization is calling upon the local community to nominate their favorite project in the past three years that has truly enriched and added value to the character of Newport.
-The winners will be acknowledged at an awards ceremony held at Rough Point in Newport on Friday, September 7, 2018.
-Please see below for award criteria and the process for submitting your nomination.
+In 2019, this will be the 13th year the Newport Restoration Foundation is holding the Doris Duke Historic Preservation Awards, and the organization is calling upon local community members to nominate those projects, completed within the last three years, that have truly enriched and added value to the character of the community.
+The winners will be acknowledged at an awards ceremony held at Rough Point in Newport on Friday, September 6, 2019.
+Please see below for award criteria and links to the nomination guidelines.

 About the Newport Restoration Foundation